virtual-manoa-coders/virtual-manoa-coders.github.io/index.md

 <img src="images/register.PNG" width=500px>
 <p>Of course the users have to start somewhere.
 This is the page where user can either sign in to their pre-existing accounts, or sign up for a new one. </p>

+## Future Updates
+<p>This project is still a work in progress.
+Please follow our Github project board to see our upcoimng updates and plans for this app. </p>

 ## The Team